Ink cartridge: Consumer exploitation lawsuits

-Another alternative involves modifications of an original cartridge allowing use of continuous ink systems with external ink tanks.
-Some manufacturers, including Canon and Epson, have introduced new models featuring in-built continuous ink systems.
-This was seen as a welcome move by users, especially small business owners who rely on bulk-printing solutions, like Internet cafes and small-scale print shops.

 Refills and third party replacements

 Since printer cartridges from the original manufacturer are often expensive, demand exists for cheaper third party options.
 These include:

 Ink refill services

-Ink refill services are available in office supplies stores, pharmacies and warehouse clubs such as Office Max, Walgreens and Costco.
-People simply give them their empty ink cartridges in order for them to be refilled.
+Ink refill services used to be available in office supplies stores, pharmacies and warehouse clubs such as Office Max, Walgreens and Costco.
+Empty ink cartridges were refilled in-house for customers.
+These services have been mostly discontinued.